 Herschel Science Archive (HSA)

-Herschel data products systematically generated by the Herschel Data Processing pipeline are made available to the users through the Herschel Science Archive (HSA) immediately after the pipeline processing is completed, typically 1-2 days after an observation has been executed.
-Following the completion of some basic quality control checks, something which may take from a few additional days to weeks, depending on the circumstances, notification e-mails are sent to the data owners that can then be informed about any quality issue affecting their observations.
+Herschel standard data products were systematically generated by the Herschel Data Processing pipeline and made available to the users through the Herschel Science Archive (HSA) typically 1-2 days after an observation had been executed.

 Access to Herschel Data

 Archive products are currently being updated through a bulk reprocessing exercise with SPGv11.1.
 This may result in the temporary unavailability of some data.
 To access products generated with previous versions of the pipeline while the new ones are being ingested into the archive, use the Product Browser in HIPE or contact the Herschel Helpdesk for assistance.

 To Access the HSA through the user interface please use the following link: